Nitrocellulose: Nitrate film fires

 Cinema fires caused by the ignition of nitrocellulose film stock commonly occurred as well.
 In Ireland in 1926, it was blamed for the Dromcolliher cinema tragedy in County Limerick in which 48 people died.
 Then in 1929 at the Glen Cinema in Paisley, Scotland, a film-related fire killed 69 children.
 Today, nitrate film projection is rare and normally highly regulated and requires extensive precautions, including extra health-and-safety training for projectionists.
 A special projector certified to run nitrate films has many modifications, among them the chambering of the feed and takeup reels in thick metal covers with small slits to allow the film to run through them.
 The projector is additionally modified to accommodate several fire extinguishers with nozzles aimed at the film gate.
 The extinguishers automatically trigger if a piece of film near the gate starts to burn.
 While this triggering would likely damage or destroy a significant portion of the projector's components, it would contain a fire and prevent far greater damage.
 Projection rooms may also be required to have automatic metal covers for the projection windows, preventing the spread of fire to the auditorium.
 Today, the Dryden Theatre at the George Eastman Museum is one of a few theaters in the world that is capable of safely projecting nitrate films and regularly screens them to the public.
+The BFI Southbank in London is the only cinema in the United Kingdom licensed to show Nitrate Film.

-The use of nitrate film and the looming threat of its fiery potential were certainly not issues limited to the realm of motion pictures or to commercial still photography.
-The film was also used for many years in the field of medicine, where its hazardous nature was most acute, especially in its application to X-ray photography.
+The use of nitrate film and its fiery potential were certainly not issues limited to the realm of motion pictures or to commercial still photography.
+The film was also used for many years in medicine, where its hazardous nature was most acute, especially in its application to X-ray photography.
 In 1929, several tons of stored X-ray film were ignited by steam from a broken heating pipe at the Cleveland Clinic in Ohio.
 That tragedy claimed 123 lives during the fire and additional fatalities several days later, when hospitalized victims died due to inhaling excessive amounts of smoke from the burning film, which was laced with toxic gases such as sulfur dioxide and hydrogen cyanide.
 Related fires in other medical facilities prompted the growing disuse of nitrocellulose stock for X-rays by 1933, nearly two decades before its use was discontinued for motion-picture films in favour of cellulose acetate film, more commonly known as "safety film".